Pchayapa/typescript-project/README.md

-# TypeScript Project: Merge Sorted Arrays
+# TypeScript Project: Merge Sorted

 This project implements a TypeScript function to merge three sorted integer arrays into a single sorted array in ascending order.